serhan-yilmaz/PrinciplesGuide/README.md

 - [Treat others how you want to be treated yourself](https://en.wikipedia.org/wiki/Golden_Rule).
   - Better yet, treat them how they want to be treated.
 When feasible.
 - Be open with your feelings and aspirations.
 First, with yourself.
 Then, with others you trust.
 This is important.
 - Express your thoughts and feelings clearly.
 Especially when you have a concern.
 Don't play it off as a joke, nor let someone else dismiss it as a joke.
-Be aware.
+  - Related, learn to recognize [passive-aggressive behavior](https://en.wikipedia.org/wiki/Passive-aggressive_behavior).
+Do not engage in such behavior, unless required.
 - Know your limits.
 Be assertive in establishing your boundaries.
 Don't shy away from conflict if violated.
 But, pick your fights.
 Goal is to defend.
 Avoid unnecessary fights, especially if this is not an repeated interaction.
 Compromise as necessary.
+  - In trivial disputes, let the person who cares more have their way, unless there is any harm.
+But, do not agree what you believe to be untrue.
+Be true to yourself and defend what's important.

 #### Principle of Acceptance
 - Accept people as they are and acknowledge that you can't change them.